Fever in Children

 Your child may not be as active or talkative as usual.

-He or she may seem fussier, less hungry, and thirstier.
+Your child may seem fussier, less hungry, and thirstier.

 Your child may feel warm or hot.
 Remember that even if your child feels like he or